andyzhp234/Asteroid-dodge/README.md

 # Game Description:

 Asteroid Dodge is an arcade-style game where the player controls a spaceship and must navigate through an asteroid field while avoiding collisions with the rocks.
-The objective of the game is to survive as long as possible and score as many points as possible by destroying asteroids and dodging obstacles.
+The objective of the game is to survive as long as possible.

 # Control: